lbavendanos/devgram/README.md

  - Firebase: Authentication and storage in real time
  - TDD: Software development process focused on testing first

-**This project also serves as a boilerplate for future web apps that require these frameworks.**
+**This project can also be used as a boilerplate for future web apps that require these frameworks.**

 ## Getting Started